Review & Rating

 Alfi's other Chinese manufacturer, Mischa, prefers a cartridge from Sedal S.L.U., a company chartered in Spain, but manufacturing in China.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 However, if you have a choice, opt for a Kerox cartridge.

-Alfi also sells some faucets at web sites that host small business such as Amazon and Wayfair.
+Alfi also sells its Alfi brand faucets at web sites that host small business such as Amazon and Wayfair.
 There are serious problems with these on-line hosting sites.
-All of them sell faucets that have not been certified safe, reliable and lead-free to North American standards.
-Such faucets are usually illegal to sell in the U.S. and in most of Canada.
+All of them sell black- and gray-market faucets that have not been certified safe, reliable and lead-free to North American standards.
+Such faucets are illegal to sell in the U.S. and in most of Canada.

 Despite the promises made by these sites to protect customers by refusing to sell contraband products, they do not do much to investigate the legality of faucets and protect customers against the sale of potentially dangerous illegal faucets.

-We view the warranty as a limited 5-year warranty with some suspicious language and rate it "far below" the North American standard "limited lifetime" warranty.
+We view the warranty as a essentially 5-year limited warranty and rate it "far below" the North American standard "limited lifetime" warranty.
 It is certainly not a ringing endorsement of Alfi's faith in the durability or longevity of its faucets.

 This is the Moen approach.
 Moen, one of the first major faucet companies in the U.S. to offer a lifetime warranty on its products, figured out early that a good warranty and strong back-end support would substantially increase sales on the front end.
 It worked.
 Its warranty helped boost Moen from a little-known bit player in the 1950's to the second largest faucet company in the U.S., behind Delta Faucets, by the 1970s.
 (The companies are now neck and neck for the top slot, each having about 30% of the U.S. faucet market.)